patarapolw/cnpy/README.md

 Start with a batch of 20.
 Will make a new batch if the previous has been surpassed.

 After every rounds of not-Right's, there will be unlimited repeat drills until you get everything Right.
+Additionally, if too many wrongs (10), the repeat drill will start earlier.

 No typo checking.
 However, there is a middle-way button, "Not Sure".

+- `ESC` for Not Sure / Skip
+- `Ctrl+Z` for undo and redo later (at the end of the queue)
-`ESC` for Not Sure / Skip. `F1` or `F5` to end session and start the repeat drill or a new session.
+- `F1` or `F5` to end session and start the repeat drill or a new session.

-Mulitple answers if applicable, separated by `;`.
+- Mulitple answers if applicable, separated by `;`.

 ![Due Quiz](README/due.png)